 Some cities are prevented from adopting CityHealth's policy solutions due to state laws that restrict local authority in certain areas.
-This practice, known as preemption, is noted for several of the policies below.
-Additionally, if a higher level of government (such as the county, state, or federal level) passes a law that applies to the local jurisdiction, the city will receive a medal for that policy if it meets CityHealth's criteria.
+This practice, known as preemption, is noted for several of the policies in the policy specific sections below.
+Two policies - Earned Sick Leave and Healthy Rental Housing - saw an increase in the number of cities preempted compared to 2022.

+Additionally, if a higher level of government (such as the county, state, or federal level) passes a law that applies to the local jurisdiction, the city would receive a medal for that policy, if it meets CityHealth's criteria.
+Further, cities may earn medal credit based on composite scoring, an approach designed to account for policy change at different